Local Characteristic Decomposition of Equilibrium Variables for Hyperbolic Systems of Balance Laws: Introduction

+The reconstruction of equilibrium variables and the use of LCD can be, in principle, viewed as two separate components of the numerical solution algorithm.
+However, when the reconstruction is performed for the equilibrium variables rather than for the conservative variables, the LCD based on the Jacobians of the conservative-variable formulation is no longer a natural characteristic decomposition for the quantities being interpolated.
+To combine the WB reconstruction of equilibrium variables with the oscillation-suppressing effect of the LCD, one needs to construct the characteristic decomposition associated with the equilibrium-variable formulation itself.

 In this paper, we introduce a new LCD of equilibrium variables.
-To this end, we first rewrite the system \eref{1.4} in the following two equivalent (for smooth solution) forms:
+To this end, we first rewrite the system \eref{1.4} in the following two equivalent (for smooth solution) formulations:

 where the matrices $C^x$ and $C^y$ and the source terms $\tilde{\bm I}^x$ and $\tilde{\bm I}^y$ are specified in \S\ref{sec3}.
+The proposed LCD is based on the matrices $C^x$ and $C^y$, which are associated with the equilibrium-variable formulations \eref{1.5}.
 We then compute the matrices $C^x$ and $C^y$ at the grid points and use them to compute the local characteristic equilibrium variables, which are reconstructed (interpolated) to obtain high-order values of $\bm E^x$ and $\bm E^y$, which, in turn, give us the corresponding high-order values of $\bm U$ (solving nonlinear systems of equations may be required).

-We implement the new LCD technique in the framework of flux globalization based WB alternative weighted essentially non-oscillatory (A-WENO) finite-difference schemes recently introduced in \cite{CKX_24WB}.
+We implement the new LCD technique in the framework of flux globalization based WB alternative weighted essentially non-oscillatory (A-WENO) FD schemes recently introduced in \cite{CKX_24WB}.
 The local characteristic equilibrium variables are interpolated using the fifth-order affine-invariant WENO-Z (Ai-WENO-Z) interpolations \cite{DLWW22,WD22,LLWDW23}.
-The developed A-WENO scheme is applied to four systems of balance laws including the nozzle flow system, the one- and two-layer shallow water equations, and the compressible Euler equations with gravitation.
-We conduct several numerical experiments to demonstrate the performance of the proposed scheme.
+The developed A-WENO scheme is applied to five systems of balance laws including the nozzle flow system, the one- and two-layer shallow water equations, the compressible Euler equations with gravitation, and the 2-D Ripa system.
+We conduct several numerical experiments to demonstrate that the proposed LCD of equilibrium variables reduces spurious oscillations while preserving the WB property of the underlying flux-globalization based scheme.